John Lennon

 Death1980-12-08

 Born in Liverpool, Lennon became involved in the skiffle craze as a teenager.
 In 1956, he formed the Quarrymen, which evolved into the Beatles in 1960.
-Lennon initially was the group's de facto leader, a role he gradually seemed to cede to McCartney, writing and co-writing songs with increasing innovation, including "Strawberry Fields Forever", which he later cited as his finest work with the band.
-Lennon soon expanded his work into other media by participating in numerous films, including How I Won the War, and authoring In His Own Write and A Spaniard in the Works, both collections of nonsense writings and line drawings.
+He initially was the group's de facto leader, a role he gradually seemed to cede to McCartney.
+He wrote and co-wrote songs with increasing innovation, including "Strawberry Fields Forever", which he later cited as his finest work with the band.
+Lennon soon expanded his work into other media by participating in numerous films, including How I Won the War (1967), and authoring In His Own Write (1964) and A Spaniard in the Works (1965), both collections of nonsense writings and line drawings.
 Starting with "All You Need Is Love", his songs were adopted as anthems by the anti-war movement and the counterculture of the 1960s.

 As a performer, writer or co-writer, Lennon had 25 number-one singles in the Billboard Hot 100 chart.
 Double Fantasy, his second-best-selling non-Beatles album, won the 1981 Grammy Award for Album of the Year.
 That year, he won the Brit Award for Outstanding Contribution to Music.
 In 2002, Lennon was voted eighth in a BBC history poll of the 100 Greatest Britons.
 Rolling Stone ranked him the fifth-greatest singer and 38th-greatest artist of all time.
-He was inducted into the Songwriters Hall of Fame (in 1997) and the Rock and Roll Hall of Fame (twice, as a member of the Beatles in 1988 and as a solo artist in 1994).
+He was posthumously inducted into the Songwriters Hall of Fame in 1997 and the Rock and Roll Hall of Fame twice (first as a member of the Beatles in 1988 and as a solo artist in 1994).

 Biography from the Wikipedia article John Lennon.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.